 Scott Hill Park is conveniently located in Southwest Washington between Vancouver and Longview with easy access to/from I-5 and will be the largest outdoor sports complex in Southwest Washington.
 Scott Hill Park, though located centrally in the city of Woodland, is on a large atheistically pleasing 45 acre parcel of land located at the top of Scott Hill, sheltered from the noise and hubbub of traffic below.

 The Scott Hill Park Project is currently in Phase 1 of 3 Phases of construction.
-The first scope of work in Phase 1 is scheduled to begin September 2018 and to include construction of the multi-use field, drainage system and grading of the trail.
+The first scope of work in Phase 1 began September 2018 and includes construction of the multi-use field, drainage system and grading of the trail.
+Work has currently stopped due to winter weather and will resume Spring 2019, weather permitting.
 Ongoing fundraising includes working on government grants with the City of Woodland and Cowlitz County, seeking donations from private donors, businesses and foundations, and local fundraising events.

 Funding is needed to complete the park along with permitting through each phase of construction.